amartin755/tcppump/README.md

 tcpdump is a simple command-line tool for generating Ethernet packets, with focus on low level protocols.

 Features
-* Definiton of packets either as ASCII hex string or via a token based language
+* Definiton of packets via a token based syntax
-* Sending of single packets
+* Transmission of packets either directly via command line parameters or script based
-* time triggered send of packets
+* Time triggered transmission of packets (realtime mode).
+Note: Accuracy depends on host environment.
-* Script defined packets
 * Loops
-* Delays between packets
+* User defined delays between packets
-* Interactive-Mode (binding packets to key press events)
-* Replaying of PCAP files
+* Realtime replaying of PCAP files
-* Protocol-dissection of sent packets
 * Source MAC and IPv4 address can be freely defined (using the addresses of the network adapter is also possible)
+* Random source and destination MAC addresses
+* Output on generated network traffic to PCAP files

 Supported protocols and packet formats
 * Raw packets as bytestream